 It turns out that a drunk gorilla might parade around a bit more, beating their chests, showing off how strong they are, intimidating other males, or (gulp)…us.
 Doesn’t really sound all that different from drunk men does it?

 We began to hike the steep muddy trail.
-I was full of adrenalin and could have raced up the hill, but we could only go as fast as the slowest member in the group.
+I was full of adrenalin and could have raced up the hill, but we could only go as fast as the slowest member of the group.
 In other words not nearly as fast as I would have liked given the fact that I knew Mountain gorillas were waiting for us.
 90 minutes later we reached the trackers.
 We dropped off our backpacks and took out our cameras as we followed the trackers to the gorillas.
 I smelled them before I saw them.
 It wasn’t a bad smell, but a distinctive gorilla smell.

-A branch snapped, i looked up and saw the behind of a huge male gorilla – one of the silverbacks who was obviously suffering from stomach problems as evidenced by his backside.
+A branch snapped, I looked up and saw the behind of a huge male gorilla – one of the silverbacks who was obviously suffering from stomach problems as evidenced by his backside.
 Then he was gone, disappearing into the bush, despite his massive size!
 We moved quickly, deeper into the bamboo forest.
 Then out of nowhere, I saw him….Guhonda, the largest and oldest silverback!
 I quickly started snapping pictures, but he was moving quicker than we were and just as quickly he was gone too.
 The next 20 minutes are so consisted of playing hide and seek with the gorillas.
 One second you would see them, the next second they had vanished!

 Then IT happened.
 By IT I’m referring to one of the most magical moments of my entire life!
 A female gorilla (who I later found out is named Kampanga) stopped long enough to look up and acknowledge us before going back to searching for bamboo shoots, but she moved slowly carefully…Perhaps it’s because Kampanga had a baby on her back!
-YES A GORILLA BABY!
+YES, A GORILLA BABY!

 And not just any baby, but a baby who seemed to know how cute he was!
 He played it up for us as we snapped photo after photo.
 We stared.
 He stared back with his massive curiosity filled brown eyes.
 Kampanga decided to move on, coming closer and closer to us.
 I was in her way and she gingerly took her hand and brushed my leg, as if to say Excuse me.
 OMG, I had just been touched by a mountain gorilla!
 And a very polite one at that!
 It took every ounce of willpower not to reach out and touch the baby on her back who was literally just inches from me.
 I was so close that had I extended my arm half way I would have touched him.